 Himei in Sailor Nothing: At first, she is almost entirely cold towards everyone, but as the story goes on her warmer side starts showing more often.

 RWBY has Blake Belladonna, who is a sharp-tongued, standoffish Badass Bookworm.
-On the other hand, she is passionate about protecting humanity, is calm and understanding when she isn't upset, and has shades of Broken Bird, as shown in Volume 2.
+On the other hand, she is passionate about protecting humanity, is calm and understanding when she isn't upset, and is somewhat of a Broken Bird, as shown in Volume 2.
+Very slowly, she grows to trust her teammates, particularly her partner, Yang.

 Tenzin seems 100% serious and proper all the time, but is very warm around his family and clearly cares very much for Korra.

-Mako counts too: most of the time, he's a stoic strategist, but he clearly shows affection towards his brother Bolin and his friends.
+Mako counts too: most of the time; he's a stoic strategist—notable for being the only one of the four central characters who's never been seen crying on-screen—but he clearly shows affection towards his brother Bolin and his friends.

 Daria Morgendorffer from Daria only shows affection for certain people, normally just a smile and/or blush.
 Towards everyone else, she is cold.